zalando/spilo/README.rst

 How to Build This Docker Image
 ==============================

-    sudo pip3 install 'docker<3' docker-squash
+    $ sudo pip install 'docker<3' docker-squash

+    $ cd postgres-appliance

-    postgres-appliance/build.sh --build-arg COMPRESS=true --tag $YOUR_TAG
+    $ ./build.sh --build-arg COMPRESS=true --tag $YOUR_TAG .

 The first command requires older Docker version to avoid `the known docker-squash bug <https://github.com/goldmann/docker-squash/issues/158>`__

-You may also need to remove `mentions of pg_repack <https://github.com/zalando/spilo/issues/219>`__ from Dockerfile.build.
+Other build arguments and their default values:

+- WITH_PERL=false # set to true if you want to install perl and plperl packages into image
+- PGVERSION="10"
+- PGOLDVERSIONS="9.3 9.4 9.5 9.6"
+- DEMO=false # set to true to build the smallest possible image which will work only on Kubernetes

+Run the image locally after build:

+    $ docker run -it your-spilo-image:$YOUR_TAG

+Have a look inside the container:

+    $ docker exec -it $CONTAINER_NAME bash

 Connecting to PostgreSQL
 ------------------------